Breakfast Twice Baked Sweet Potatoes

-- 1/2 cup mozzarella or other cheese of your choice
+- 1/2 cup shredded mozzarella, or other cheese of your choice

 - Bake sweet potatoes for 40-50 minutes or until soft and skins are slightly wrinkled.

 - While sweet potatoes cook, brown and crumble sausage in a large skillet over medium heat for 5-8 minutes or until no longer pink.
 Reserve 1-2 tablespoons of sausage grease (to taste) and drain the rest.
-Set sausage aside.
+Set sausage aside.12 ounce ground sausage

 - When sweet potatoes are done cooking, remove from oven and let cool for 5-10 minutes.
 Reduce oven temp to 375 degrees F.